OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 ## Change Log

+* 2017-05-05: Found gap problem in order book data.
+Updated examples and text in Chapters 1 and 2 with work around.
+* 2017-04-21: Finished first two chapters.
+Removed placeholder for Chapter 3.
+Public announcement on forums.
 * 2017-02-12: Beyond the initial two chapters, we have four additional chapters planned:
   * "Market Making" - an analysis of market making strategies \(a.k.a. statoin trading\).
   * "Simulating Trading Strategies" - eventually this will describe a simple back test simulator we're developing.
   * "Risk" - this chapter will give a more careful treatment to risk around trading \(and EVE in general\).
   * "Trend Trading" - this chapter will discuss trend-based trading strategies.
-* 2017-04-21: Finished first two chapters.
-Removed placeholder for Chapter 3.
-Public announcement on forums.

 [^1]: I'm not claiming CCP intended to enable specific trading strategies, only that the data available now makes this possible.